 Disclaimer: This is a sample schedule only and may not accurately represent the course as we are continuously improving it.

 Following the course, accredited track (first-year) fellows will complete ACGME requirements of 6 months of inpatient/outpatient epilepsy and 3 months of video EEG.
 A pediatric fellow will complete 1 month of adult EEG monitoring.
 An adult fellow will complete 1 month of pediatric EEG monitoring.
 Fellows will rotate on the inpatient monitoring units and consult services.
 There is one month of elective for self-study in a specialty area of the fellow’s choosing or for research pursuits.
-There is one month of study in neuropsychology and neuroradiology.
+There is one month of study in neuropsychology and neuroradiology as it pertains to epilepsy.

 Example Schedule Template for Adult ACGME Epilepsy Fellow by 4-week block rotations: